blue442/fass-test/README.md

       DB_PASSWORD=your_database_password
       ```
     - Ensure the `.env` file is included in your `.gitignore` file to prevent it from being committed to version control.
-    - The `initialize_database.py` script and `test_database.ipynb` notebook will automatically load these credentials using a library like `python-dotenv`.
+    - The `initialize_database.py` script and `test_database.ipynb` notebook will automatically load these credentials using the `python-dotenv` library.

 3. **Initialize the Database**
     Use the `initialize_database.py` script to set up the database schema and populate it with any necessary initial data: